Are Daily Standups Inefficient?

 Time Management

 Standup meetings allow team members to discuss their tasks and work on them according to their priorities.
 This helps them to set a clear daily focus, stay on track, and adapt to changing circumstances smoothly.
+An actionable plan for the day is a key outcome of an effective standup.

 Different Standup Meeting Formats to Try